Magyartanulas/magyartanulas.github.io/dative_possession.md

 * A barátom macskájának tálja - (My friend's cat's bowl.)
 * Ennek semmi értelme. - (This makes no sense. lit.
 This has no sense.)
 * A falnak is füle van! - (Idiom: Even the walls have ears!)

+Using [demonstrative pronouns](https://magyartanulas.github.io/pronouns/), with possession markers forces you to use the dative case, lest the meaning be changed.

+* Annak a mókusnak makka. - (That squirrel's acorn.)
+* Az a mókus makka. - (That's the squirrel's acorn.)

 `Challenges!`
 ![Könyvek](https://magyartanulas.github.io/public/könyvek.jpg)